List of Power Rangers Ninja Steel characters: Ripcon

-Ripcon is a masked Goryō-themed alien swordsman with white hair who is loyal to Galvanax.
+Ripcon (voiced by Campbell Cooley) is a masked Goryō-themed alien swordsman with white hair who is loyal to Galvanax.
 He and Madame Odius accompanied Galvanax where they fought Dane Romero.
 When he suddenly disappeared during battle, Ripcon helped Galvanax capture with Brody who Ripcon would nickname "rat bait".

 10 years later, Ripcon came to check up on Brody and Redbot to see how they are doing their job.
-He is also suspicious about Madame Odius and is often fighting Brody when accompanying a "Galaxy Warriors" contestant into battle.
-Ripcon loses one of his horns thanks to Brody's attack in "Gold Rush".
-Ripcon later figured out Madame Odius' plot that involved the Gold Ranger.
+He is also suspicious about Odius and is often fighting Brody when accompanying a "Galaxy Warriors" contestant into battle.
+Ripcon loses one of his horns thanks to Brody's attack in "Gold Rush" and later figured out Odius' plot that involved the Gold Ranger.

-The Aiden Romero Robot has Ripcon help him cause havoc in Summer Cove so that he can find the Ninja Steel Rangers' base.
-Brody duels with Ripcon while the Rangers fought the Basher Bots.
-Using the Ninja Fusion Star, Brody uses the Ninja Fusion Fury Final Attack to defeat Ripcon.
-Though Ripcon got away.
-Upon being given a final chance by Galvanax and being framed for being the one who held Levi Weston on his ship, Ripcon is hit with the Gigantify Ray by Cosmo Royale who also unleashes two Skullgators to help him.
+The Aiden Romero Robot has Ripcon help him cause havoc in Summer Cove so he can find the Ninja Steel Rangers' base.
+Brody duels with Ripcon while the Rangers fought the Basherbots.
+Using the Ninja Fusion Star, Brody uses the Ninja Fusion Fury Final Attack to defeat Ripcon, though he got away.
+Upon being given a final chance by Galvanax and being framed for being the one who held Levi Weston on his ship, Ripcon is hit with the Gigantify Ray by Cosmo Royale, who also unleashes two Skullgators to help him.
 The Rangers summon the Ninja Steel Megazord and the Bull Rider Megazord to help fight Ripcon and the Skullgators.
 The two Skullgators later fuse into a sword that Ripcon uses to fight the Megazords.
-Using the Fusion Star, the Rangers combined the Ninja Steel Megazord and the Bull Rider Megazord to form the Ninja Fusion Zord where it separates the sword back into the two Skullgators that comprise it.
-Ripcon and the two Skullgators were then destroyed by the Ninja Fusion Zord.
+Using the Fusion Star, the Rangers combined the Ninja Steel Megazord and the Bull Rider Megazord into the Ninja Fusion Zord, which separates the sword back into the two Skullgators that comprise it.
+Ripcon and the two Skullgators were then destroyed by the Ninja Fusion Zord Master Slash.

-Ripcon is voiced by Campbell Cooley.